ZZZEPOCHE/sovereign-track-reference/README.md

 # sovereign-track-reference

 **⚠️ ARCHIVED – Static Conceptual Release**
-The “sovereign-track-reference” is a final static conceptual reference dated 2026-04-22.
+The “sovereign-track-reference” is a final static conceptual reference on 2026-04-22.
 All related EPOCH Suite tooling has also been archived.
 This document is no longer actively maintained or updated.

 **sovereign-track-reference**